 Each bathing session begins with entering the pool and finishes with getting out of it.
 However, the issue of how you’re planning to get in and out isn’t always the first thing that pops into your mind when considering the pool installation.
 But if you think about it, steps are a very important element of every swimming pool.
+What are the best inground pool ladders to install?

-In particular, a well-thought-out pool ladder makes the pool use more secure and comfortable.
+In particular, a well-thought-out pool ladder makes pool use more secure and comfortable.
 However, apart from its practical value, it can also complete and improve your pool’s appearance.
 The main thing is to choose the correct type of pool entry.

 One smooth and unobtrusive option is to have footholds embedded directly into the wall of the pool.
-Actually, they’re usually called “recessed pool steps”, but it is easier to consider it as an embedded pool ladder.
+Actually, they’re usually called “recessed pool steps”, but it is easier to consider them as an embedded pool ladder.
 They’re more costly to attach to an inground pool than a traditional pool ladder, but they still deserve consideration.

 Other varieties of pool entrances